remko/waforth/README.md

 # [WAForth](https://el-tramo.be/waforth): Forth Interpreter+Compiler for WebAssembly

-WAForth is a bootstrapping Forth interpreter and compiler for [WebAssembly](https://webassembly.org).
+WAForth is a bootstrapping Forth interpreter and dynamic compiler for [WebAssembly](https://webassembly.org).
 You can see it in a demo [here](https://el-tramo.be/waforth/).